-Today the NPS is a collection of over 400 areas managed by the National Park Service, an agency established in 1916.
+Today the NPS is a collection of over 400 areas managed by the National Park Service, a federal agency established in 1916.
 Most areas ("parks" from now on) are large natural areas, but many also have historical significance, containing, e.g., Native American dwellings, Civil War battlefields, or prehistoric fossils.
 The mission of the Park Service is twofold: first, to conserve the parks, and second, to make them accessible to the public in a way that does not jeopardize the first goal (NPS Organic Act, 1916, 16 U.S.C.
 1).

 Parks in the NPS have a variety of titles or "designations" (Table A.1).
 Designations are suggestive of a park's primary purpose and attraction, but they have no clear definition (Rose, 2017).
-Designations are also suggestive of what type of activities are allowed in a park, although the exact restrictions are set park by park.
-The flagship parks of the system are the National Parks, often referred to as the "crown jewels" of the NPS.
-Lesser natural areas have designations such as National Preserve or National Seashore.
-Parks that are primarily of historic importance carry designations like National Historic Park (typically considered to be the most prestigious designation in this category), National Historic Site, or National Battlefield.
+The flagship parks of the system are the National Parks.
+Lesser natural areas have designations such as National Preserve or National Seashore; parks that are primarily of historic importance carry designations like National Historic Park (typically considered to be the most prestigious designation in this category), National Historic Site, or National Battlefield.
+All these parks are managed by the same agency, listed in the same publications, and distinguished by the NPS "brand."6